dotnet/docs-maui/docs/fundamentals/gestures/tap.md

 ::: moniker-end

 ::: moniker range=">=net-maui-7.0"
 - `Buttons`, of type `ButtonsMask`, which defines whether the primary or secondary mouse button, or both, triggers the gesture on Mac Catalyst and Windows.
-For more information, see [Button masks](#button-masks).
+For more information, see [Define the button masks](#define-the-button-masks).
 - `Command`, of type `ICommand`, which is executed when a tap is recognized.
 - `CommandParameter`, of type `object`, which is the parameter that's passed to the `Command`.
 - `NumberOfTapsRequired`, of type `int`, which represents the number of taps required to recognize a tap gesture.
 The default value of this property is 1.